I/O redirection

 [student@linux ~]$

-Note that the bash shell effectively removes
+Note that the bash shell effectively removes the redirection from the

 command line before argument 0 is executed.
 This means that in the case